SupaMega24/learn-web3andsolidity/clx7kjbaa000609l485sxcpla.md

 # **Conclusion**

 Phew!
 We've covered a lot so far on our journey.
-We looked at how the project is set up in Foundry using `forge init` and how chainlink contracts were installed using `forge install` (although their documentation has an alternative to this).
+We looked at how the project is set up in Foundry using `forge init` and how Chainlink contracts were installed using `forge install` (although their documentation has an alternative to this).
 We covered the imports and how the contract is set up with it's core elements such as state variables, mappings, and events.
-Their were also a few ***curious questions*** along the way for those of us, like me, who need a bit more understanding about how things work.
+There were also a few ***curious questions*** along the way for those of us, like me, who need a bit more understanding about how things work.

 Thank you for reading!
 Here is what to expect with the rest of the series.